 Tasmanian Blackwood | 2.5" h x 7.25" w x 4" d

-Since 1990 I have participated in almost 100 exhibitions, many of them solo, in Australia, Japan, France, Austria, USA and Germany.
+Since 1990 I have participated in over 100 exhibitions, many of them solo, in Australia, Japan, France, Austria, USA and Germany.
 My work is in collections in Holland, Germany, Spain, France, Britain, Canada, USA, Taiwan and Japan.
 I have also curated several exhibitions in Australia and the USA, and am often asked to give presentations at wood art and turning-related conferences around the world.

 The Creative Woodturner, 2014

 New Masters of Woodturning, co-authored with Kevin Wallace, 2008.

 The landmark historical catalogue for the SOFA Exhibition Icons, November 2008.